Skip to Main Content

 , it is more common to adopt Creative Commons (CC) licenses, where the author retains the copyright, and can grant the publisher a license (can be exclusive or non-exclusive) to publish and distribute the article.

-Some sample open access agreements are also available at List of Copyright Guidelines from Publishers.
+Some sample open access agreements are also available in the List of Copyright Guidelines from Publishers.

 References: